polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 ```

 This ensures that all clients having connected to our web socket backend registering interest in
-the above messages will be notified every time the message is published by backend.
+messages of the above type will be notified automatically every time this message is published by our backend.
 You can open multiple browser windows simultaneously and point them
 to [localhost:4201](http://localhost:4201/), and write something into any chat, and see how the
 messages are instantly received in all browser windows.

 ### Endpoint resolving

-One crucial point which separates the Hyperlambda web sockets implementation from other
+One crucial point that separates the Hyperlambda web sockets implementation from other
-SignalR implementations, is the dynamic endpoint resolving.
+SignalR implementations, is the dynamic endpoint resolver.
 What this implies is that the file
-called _"add-chat.socket.hl"_ is dynamically executed due to our invocation in the following
+called _"add-chat.socket.hl"_ is dynamically executed when our following Angular code is executed.
-Angular code.

 ```typescript
 this.hubConnection.invoke('execute', '/tutorials/add-chat', JSON.stringify({